link1905/system-design-101/content/docs/data-persistence/nosql-database.md

 ```

 Each column is stored as a contiguous block of values.
-So, when calculating the average `GPA`, the database only reads the third block—
+So, when calculating the average `GPA`, the database only reads the third block,
 skipping irrelevant data and reducing I/O overhead and memory usage.

 ### Use Cases {id="cs-use-cases"}